 How selling gold from Bishop's Castle by post works

 GoldPaid serves customers in Bishop's Castle by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-There is no GoldPaid premises in Bishop's Castle to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.
+We hold no counter in Bishop's Castle, and the postal route is the only one we offer, because it lets you ask first and decide last, in your own time.

 Where Bishop's Castle sits, and what its parcels usually hold